Integrating Sequential and Relational Modeling for User Events: Datasets and Prediction Tasks: Datasets and Prediction Tasks

 \underline{\textsc{pres-amazon-electronics}}.
 The dataset contains Amazon product reviews and ratings in the \textit{Electronics} category, originally collected by \citet{mcauley2015image}.
 As in \textsc{pres-amazon-clothing}, personal events are defined as sequences of product IDs and ratings, while relational events capture co-review patterns.
 In total, the dataset contains 2,938,178 events from 254,064 users.

 \underline{\textsc{pres-github}}.
 This dataset contains GitHub user activity from January 2025, collected from the \href{https://www.gharchive.org/}{GH Archive}.
 Personal events include actions such as {Push}, {CreateBranch}, {CreateRepository}, {PullRequestOpened}, {IssuesOpened}, and {Fork}.
 Relational events represent project collaboration, where two users are linked if both contributed at least five commits or pull requests to the same repository.
 The dataset includes 102,878,895 events from 3,669,079 users.
-Only personal events include timestamps; relational events do not, similar to \textsc{pres-brightkite} and \textsc{pres-gowalla}.
+In this dataset, only personal events include timestamp information; relational events do not have associated timestamps, similar to \textsc{pres-brightkite} and \textsc{pres-gowalla}.

-\looseness=-1 \textbf{Variability of the datasets.} As shown in Table~\ref{tbl:data-stats}, the PRES datasets vary significantly across multiple aspects.
+\paragraph{Variability of the datasets.} As shown in Table~\ref{tbl:data-stats}, the PRES datasets vary significantly across multiple aspects.
 The number of users ranges from around 58 thousand in \textsc{pres-brightkite} to more than 3.5 million in \textsc{pres-github}.
 The number of events also varies, from approximately 1.5 million in \textsc{pres-brightkite} to over 100 million in \textsc{pres-github}.
 The ratio between relational and personal events ranges from around 1:3 in \textsc{pres-gowalla} to approximately 1:80 in \textsc{pres-amazon-clothing}.
 The number of unique events also differs widely, from just 24 in \textsc{pres-github} to more than 1 million in \textsc{pres-gowalla}.
 In addition, we observe variability in the number of users having personal events, relational events, and both.
 Some datasets have more users with relational events than with personal events (e.g., \textsc{pres-brightkite}, \textsc{pres-gowalla}), while others show the opposite trend (e.g., \textsc{pres-amazon-clothing}, \textsc{pres-amazon-electronics}, \textsc{pres-github}).
 These differences in dataset properties present distinct challenges for modeling user events in each dataset.